Diablo IV: How to Get Powerful Fast – Infernal Chaos Guide

 Instant deliveryNo spam, unsubscribe anytime

-Paragon, Glyphs, and Masterworking: do them in the order that actually pays off
+Paragon, Glyphs, and Masterworking: do them in the order that pays off

 After 60, the biggest trap is obsessing over Glyphs too early while ignoring the broader Paragon board.
-The brief’s recommendation is unusually clear: prioritize unlocking your first five Legendary Paragon nodes before heavily focusing early Glyph grinding.
-Those nodes can provide massive damage multipliers, and in practice they usually reshape your build more than a small early Glyph bump.
+Prioritize unlocking your Legendary Paragon nodes first — each board has one, and they provide some of the largest single power jumps available.
+They tend to reshape your build more than an early Glyph bump does.

-Once those core nodes are online, then Glyphs become much more rewarding because they are amplifying a build that already has a real identity.
-Nightmare Dungeons and the Pit become your main scaling tools here.
-If a run is giving you Glyph progress, gear checks, and enough consistency to finish quickly, it is productive.
-If it is only technically possible but painfully slow, lower the pressure and keep the loop clean.
+Once those nodes are online, Glyphs become far more rewarding because they amplify a build that already has an identity.
+Nightmare Dungeons and the Pit are your main scaling tools here.
+If a run gives you Glyph progress, gear checks, and enough consistency to finish quickly, it is productive.
+If it is only technically possible but painfully slow, lower the tier and keep the loop clean.

 Masterworking comes after that.
-Do not Masterwork a piece just because it is equipped.
-Masterwork items that already have the affixes and interactions your build needs.
-Otherwise you are polishing gear you plan to replace.
+Do not Masterwork a piece just because it is equipped — Masterwork items that already have the affixes and interactions your build needs, or you are polishing gear you plan to replace.
 The same logic applies to Mythic crafting: it is a late efficiency system, not an early rescue button.
-Use it when your build is already functioning and you know exactly which slot will move the needle.
+Use it once your build already works and you know which slot will move the needle.

 The clean endgame loop for fast upgrades

-Once your character is past the basic leveling phase, the fastest endgame progression is a repeatable loop instead of one single farm.
+Once you are past basic leveling, the fastest progression is a repeatable loop instead of one single farm.

 • Run Helltides and prioritize Chaos Rifts for reputation, elites, and general loot flow.

-• Use Infernal Hordes for compact gear, reputation, and seasonal materials such as Infernal Warps.
+• Use Infernal Hordes for compact gear, reputation, and seasonal materials.

 • Spend Tribute of Growth in the Undercity when available for efficient XP bursts.